sparkflows/sparkflows-docs/docs/aws/hive.rst

 HIVE can be running on the same EMR cluster on running on another EMR cluster.

-Make sure to have the corred hive-site.xml on the cluster.
+Make sure to have the correct hive-site.xml on the cluster where the Spark jobs are running.

 Fire will automatically pick it up and be able to process it.